Dose Of Glycerin Suppository For Infant

 Dosage and Administration

 The correct dosage is crucial for ensuring the safety and effectiveness of glycerin suppositories.
 Typically, infant suppositories contain a smaller amount of glycerin compared to adult versions.
-The standard dose for infants is usually half of an adult suppository, but it's vital to follow the specific instructions provided by your pediatrician or the product label.
+But the standard dose for infants is usually half of an adult suppository, but it's vital to follow the specific instructions provided by your pediatrician or the product label.
 When administering, gently insert the suppository into the rectum, pointed end first, and hold the buttocks together for a few minutes to prevent expulsion.

 Alternatives and When to Seek Medical Advice